dimiarbre/MFDL/README.md

 - If you encounter issues with parallelism or performance, ensure the environment variables above are set before running simulations.
 - For missing datasets, verify the correct file paths and download locations.
+- You may need to create empty directories `results/` or `figures/`.

 ## License